edeetee/TF23_map/README.md

 # Plans
 - Different things on different pyramids
 - Moon
+- Smooth VJ crossover?
+  - We have 2 hdmi, can we have each do a different mapping and let the vj outputs blend together?
+Nice n easy

 # Bugs
 There is a plank on either side that isn't rendering for some reason...